alain-marcel/tutorial-alain-azure-function-kotlin-spring-cloud/README.md

 ### Procedure to reproduce issue

 - Switch to spring-cloud-azure branch.
-- Start gradle task : azurefunctions/azureFunctionsPackage
+- Start gradle task : azurefunctions/azureFunctionsRun
 - Note :
   - There are two issues
     - the generated message
-  - the gradle task fail
-  - I am not sure if the second issue is in azure-gradle-plugins or in my project:
-    - In the build.gradle.kts files (dependenicies used, dependencies versions
-    - In kotlin code
+    - the application is running but when the http GET request (http://localhost:7071/api/HttpTrigger-Java?name=bob) is sent then following exception is thrown:
+      UninitializedPropertyAccessException: lateinit property exampleFunction has not been initialized

 ### Log

 ```
-14:42:19: Executing 'azureFunctionsPackage --stacktrace'...
+14:16:14: Executing 'azureFunctionsRun'...

 > Configure project :app